LiamMohler/cse15l-lab-reports/labReportOne.md

 **Trying Some Commands**

-The most fun part of the process, the part where we get to do whatever we want (well whatever wont take the server down).
+The most fun part of the process, the part where we get to do whatever we want (well whatever won't take the server down).
+You can us [ls] to list the directories and files in the current folder.
+You can use [cd] to navigate into different directories and files.
+You can use [touch] to create a file, and [vi] to edit it.
+You can use [cat] to read files.
+For more information on different command line propmts you can either stop being lazy and search it up or click on [this link](https://www.git-tower.com/blog/command-line-cheat-sheet/).